CryptoMorin/XSeries/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Requets
+name: Feature Request
 about: Create a report to request a feature
-title: "[Utility/New Utility Name] - Feature"
+title: "[Feature] - [Little explanation for your feature request]"
 labels: 'enhancement'
 assignees: CryptoMorin
 ---

 **Description**